Barbara Lagoa: Early life and education

 Lagoa was born in Miami, Florida, in 1967.
-Lagoa's parents, Antonio and Araceli Lagoa, were Cuban immigrants who fled Cuba following the Cuban Revolution and the assumption of power by Fidel Castro.
+Her parents, Antonio and Araceli Lagoa, were Cuban immigrants who fled Cuba following the Cuban Revolution and the assumption of power by Fidel Castro.
 She grew up in the majority Cuban-American city of Hialeah, Florida.
 She is bilingual in English and Spanish.

 Lagoa studied English literature at Florida International University, graduating in 1989 with a Bachelor of Arts cum laude and Phi Kappa Phi membership.
 She then attended Columbia Law School, where she was an associate editor of the Columbia Law Review.
 She graduated with a Juris Doctor in 1992.

 Career

 Early career

 After law school, Lagoa returned to Miami and entered private practice at the law firm Morgan, Lewis & Bockius.
-From 1998 to 2003, Lagoa was an associate at Greenberg Traurig.
+From 1998 to 2003, she was an associate at Greenberg Traurig.
 In 2000, Lagoa was one of a dozen lawyers who mostly pro bono represented the Miami family of Elián González.
-In 2003, Lagoa became an Assistant United States Attorney for the Southern District of Florida, working in the Civil, Major Crimes, and Appellate Sections.
+In 2003, Lagoa became an assistant United States attorney for the Southern District of Florida, working in the Civil, Major Crimes, and Appellate Sections.

 Florida Supreme Court

-Lagoa was appointed to the Third District Court of Appeal by Governor Jeb Bush in June 2006 and became Chief Judge on January 1, 2019.
+Lagoa was appointed to the Third District Court of Appeal by Governor Jeb Bush in June 2006, and became chief judge on January 1, 2019.
 On January 9, 2019, she was appointed to the Supreme Court of Florida by Governor Ron DeSantis.
 She was the first Hispanic woman and the first Cuban-American woman to sit on the Florida Supreme Court.
 In April 2019, Lagoa wrote for the unanimous court when it found that DeSantis had acted within his authority by suspending Sheriff Scott Israel for his response to the Stoneman Douglas High School shooting.

 In November 2019, Lagoa participated in oral arguments concerning an advisory opinion on whether the governor could require felons whom voters had re-enfranchised through 2018 Florida Amendment 4 to pay fines before being allowed to vote.

 Lagoa resigned her position when she was appointed to the United States Court of Appeals for the Eleventh Circuit.